SpaceX’s Bold Orbital Refueling Test: A Leap Toward Interplanetary Ambitions

 US-SPACE-WEATHER-SCIENCE.

-The Gist of SpaceX’s Upcoming Effort
+The Gist of SpaceX’s Upcoming Try

 In March 2025, SpaceX plans to conduct an in-orbit refueling test between two Starship spacecraft.
-As reported by Gizmodo, the test marks a important leap forward in SpaceX’s efforts to support NASA’s Artemis mission.
+As reported by Gizmodo, the test marks a significant leap forward in SpaceX’s efforts to support NASA’s Artemis mission.
 During a recent Spaceflight Now interview with Kent Chojnacki, the deputy manager for NASA’s Human Landing System program, the grand scheme was unveiled, giving space enthusiasts something to chatter about over their morning espresso.

 “Once you’ve done that, you’ve really cracked open the opportunity to move massive amounts of payload and cargo outside of the Earth’s area,” Chojnacki enthused.